marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 **Remember, your user experience can have different levels of sweetness depending on the browser being used to view your web app.
 You're in control of the hard candy shell.**

-You can also layer in to your progressive web app features coming to the web platform such as [background syncronisation](https://github.com/WICG/BackgroundSync/blob/master/explainer.md) (for syncing data with a server even when your web app is closed) and [web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) (for talking to Bluetooth devices from your web app).
+You can also layer in to your Progressive Web App features coming to the web platform such as [background syncronisation](https://github.com/WICG/BackgroundSync/blob/master/explainer.md) (for syncing data with a server even when your web app is closed) and [web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) (for talking to Bluetooth devices from your web app).

 One-shot background sync has been [enabled](https://codereview.chromium.org/1514383002/) in Chrome and Jake Archibald has a [video](https://www.youtube.com/watch?v=wjUCXgM70c0) of his [offline wikipedia app](https://github.com/jakearchibald/offline-wikipedia) and [article](https://developers.google.com/web/updates/2015/12/background-sync) demonstrating it in action.
 Francois Beaufort also has a number of [web bluetooth samples](https://googlechrome.github.io/samples/web-bluetooth/) available if you're interested in trying out that API.